ß: Abolition and attempted abolitions

 The Swiss and Liechtensteiners ceased to use ß in the twentieth century.
 This has been explained variously by the early adoption of Roman type in Switzerland, the use of typewriters in Switzerland that omitted ß in favor of French and Italian characters, and peculiarities of Swiss German that cause words spelled with ß or ss to be pronounced with gemination.
 The Education Council of Zürich had decided to stop teaching the letter in 1935, whereas the Neue Zürcher Zeitung continued to write ß until 1971.
 Swiss newspapers continued to print in Fraktur until the end of the 1940s, and the abandonment of ß by most newspapers corresponded to them switching to Roman typesetting.

 When the Nazi German government abolished the use of blackletter typesetting in 1941, it was originally planned to also abolish the use of ß.
 However, Hitler intervened to retain ß, while deciding against the creation of a capital form.
 In 1954, a group of reformers in West Germany similarly proposed, among other changes to German spelling, the abolition of ß; their proposals were publicly opposed by German-language writers Thomas Mann, Hermann Hesse, and Friedrich Dürrenmatt and were never implemented.
-Although the German Orthography Reform of 1996 reduced the use of ß in standard German, Adrienne Walder writes that an abolition outside of Switzerland appears unlikely.
+Although the German Orthography Reform of 1996 reduced the use of ß in standard German, Adrienne Walder writes that an abolition outside Switzerland appears unlikely.